umbraco/UmbracoDocs/Reference/Security/BackOfficeUserManager-and-Notifications/index-v8.9.md

 ---
 versionFrom: 8.9.0
-meta.Title: "BackOfficeUserManager and Events" meta.Description: "The BackOfficeUserManager is the ASP.NET Identity UserManager implementation in Umbraco.
+meta.Title: "BackOfficeUserManager and Events"
+description: "The BackOfficeUserManager is the ASP.NET Identity UserManager implementation in Umbraco.
 It exposes APIs for working with Umbraco User's via the ASP.NET Identity including password handling."
 ---

 # BackOfficeUserManager and Events